adrianstando/openai_stt_ha/README.md

 # OpenAI Speech-To-Text for Home Assistant

-This custom component integrates [OpenAI Speech-to-Text](https://platform.openai.com/docs/guides/speech-to-text), also known as Whisper, into Home Assistant via the OpenAI API.
+This custom component integrates [OpenAI Speech-to-Text](https://platform.openai.com/docs/guides/speech-to-text), into Home Assistant via the OpenAI API.

+**It is a fork of the original repository!**

+This version allows to use other STT models available via the OpenAI API (not only Whisper, but also, e.g. gpt-4o-transcribe and gpt-4o-mini-transcribe).

 ## Installation